 If you have insufficient tax liability to claim your entire tax credit in one year, you may carry forward any remaining credit.
 More details about carry forward can be found on the Form 5695.
 Note that the Residential Energy Tax Credit is not a refundable tax credit.

 Oregon Department of Energy offers a Residential Energy Tax Credit of $2.10 per watt of solar electric modules installed, up to $6,000 (and you claim a maximum of $1,500 per year).
 For solar water heating systems, they provide $0.15/kWh of estimated annual energy savings, up to $1,500.

 As with the federal tax credit, if you have insufficient tax liability to claim your tax credit in any given year, you may carry forward the remaining credit, though there are limits on how long you have to use the carry forward.
 More details at oregon.gov/energy.

 Energy Trust of Oregon Incentives

-Energy Trust offers cash rebates to customers of Portland General Electric and Pacific Power, as well as NW Natural and Cascade Natural Gas for gas back-up solar water heating systems.
-They provide incentives for solar electric and solar water heating systems that are installed by qualified contractors in their Trade Ally Network.
-Their solar electric incentives are subject to change base don demand, so check their website for the most up-to-date information.
-Energy Trust offers a solar calculator that shows how their incentive works with the state and federal tax credit to bring down the cost of a solar electric installation.
+Energy Trust offers cash rebates to customers of Portland General Electric and Pacific Power who install solar electric systems.
+To qualify for incentives, the systems must be installed by a contractor who is part of Energy Trust’s Trade Ally Network.
+Their solar electric incentives are subject to change based on demand, so check their website for the most up-to-date information.
+Energy Trust will match customers with contractors through their solar proposal request service.
+They also offer a solar calculator that shows how their incentive works with the state and federal tax credit to bring down the cost of a solar electric installation.